 On the theme front, I’ve released a paid WordPress theme, Portafoglio, that works for a portfolio website or a personal website.

 This theme is a block theme, which means you can customize every part of your website without touching any code – from the header and footer to the various templates.
 You can change the colors that are used to match your personal color scheme, the way your pages look, the way your blog posts look and so much more.

 There are also a ton of block patterns that you can use to create an awesome homepage to show who you are.
 And there’s a portfolio project custom post type that you can use to show your best projects or you can use as photo galleries for your life adventures.

-If you’re trying to find a theme to help you create your portfolio website, take a look at Portafoglio.
+If you’re trying to find a theme to help you create your personal website, take a look at Portafoglio.

-The next step in creating your portfolio website is to add in some plugins to add extra functionality for your site.
+The next step in creating your personal website is to add in some plugins to add extra functionality for your site.

 To make a long story short, plugins are packages of code that add extra functionality to your website.
 With WordPress plugins, you can turn your website into an online store, a membership website and basically anything else.

 But for now we’re just going to add in four plugins to add in functionality you will need no matter what you want to do with your website.